NOTE: This information will be updated as needed in line with public health guidance.

 What are the plans for students receiving special education services?

 Marion Community Schools will continue to provide special education services to students as written in their individual education plans (IEPs), whether onsite or online.
 If revisions to these plans are needed, case conferences will be held to discuss needs and services.
 A teacher of record will monitor each student’s progress toward their goals.
-Any services that pull students out of the classroom will be provided in a classroom that is disinfected between uses.
+All health and safety guidelines, including disinfection of surfaces and other cleaning protocols, remain in place until further notice.

-Will the onsite and online teachers be the same?
+Will onsite and online teachers be the same?

 All students will be taught by MCS teachers.
 Students will not necessarily keep the same teachers if they switch from onsite to online learning, or vice versa.